chanjeff520/eiga/README.md

 }
 ```

-Below is a code snippet for how to create a review to post
+Below is a code snippet for how to create a review to post.
+We used bad-words.js to censor the review and title and get the user_id stored in the session.
+If creating the new review is complete, the server will respond with code 200.
+If not it will respond with a 500 server error code.

 ```js
 router.post('/:id/review', async (req,res) => {